|Date of birth||March 06, 1881|

 |Place(s) of residence||Serbia|

 |Place of death||Beograd|

-Having founded, together with Nadežda Petrović, Kolo srpskih sestara in 1903, Delfa Ivanić dedicated herself completely to humanitarian work.
+Having founded, together with Nadežda Petrović, Kolo srpskih sestara (The Circle of Serbian Sisters) in 1903, Delfa Ivanić dedicated herself completely to humanitarian work.
 This would become her permanent vocation.

-Together with her husband, she edited the organization's bulletin, Vardar, a calendar which was issued once a year, in the period between 1906 and 1913, and again, from 1920 to 1940, adding up to 29 issues in total.
-This herald provided Delfa a space for publishing comemorative speeches as well as her personal memories of some of Kolo's associates, but also for educating the female world and organizing the struggle for women's rights.
-Actively participating in this struggle, she became, in 1911, vice-president of the Women's League.
-Together with Katarina Milovuk, she fought to obtain voting rights and equal salaries for women, but this struggle had little success.
+Together with her husband, she edited the organization's bulletin, Vardar (The Vardar), an almanac which was issued once a year, in the period between 1906 and 1913, and again, from 1920 to 1940, adding up to 29 issues in total.
+This herald provided Delfa a space for publishing comemorative speeches as well as her personal memories of some of Kolo's associates, but also for educating women and organizing the struggle for women's rights.
+Actively participating in this struggle, she became, in 1911, the vice-president of the Women's League.
+Together with Katarina Milovuk, she fought to obtain voting rights and equal salary for women, but this struggle had little success.